james-y-yoon/DH110-JamesYoon/Contextual Inquiry/readme.md

 ## Initial Thoughts

 Overall, I thought the interview went well.
-The interview initially focused on keyboard and piano, just because he was the pianist (and Ultimate-Guitar actually does have Piano tabs, along with Guitar and Ukelele),
+The interview initially focused on keyboard and piano, just because he was the pianist (and Ultimate-Guitar actually does have Piano tabs, along with Guitar and Ukelele), but he did end up mentioning Ultimate-Guitar and his prior experience playing and learning guitar as the interview went on.
+I thought he made excellent points that I never thought about in regards to music theory, the ability to play with a backing track at certain speeds, lyrics and chords within sheet music, and the accessibility of classical music on IMSLP versus pop songs and rock songs potentially being hidden under a paywall.

+Here are some quotes I found especially interesting.